dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

     >
     > The value "OverPost" would then be successfully added to the `Secret` property of the inserted row, although you never intended that the web page be able to update that property.
     >
-    > It's a security best practice to use the `Include` parameter with the `Bind` attribute to *whitelist* fields.
-It's also possible to use the `Exclude` parameter to *blacklist* fields you want to exclude.
+    > It's a security best practice to use the `Include` parameter with the `Bind` attribute to *allowed attributes* fields.
+It's also possible to use the `Exclude` parameter to *blocked attributes* fields you want to exclude.
 The reason `Include` is more secure is that when you add a new property to the entity, the new field is not automatically protected by an `Exclude` list.
     >
     > Another alternative approach, and one preferred by many, is to use only view models with model binding.
 The view model contains only the properties you want to bind.
 Once the MVC model binder has finished, you copy the view model properties to the entity instance.